On the subvarieties with nonsingular real loci of a real algebraic variety: Introduction

 \subsection{Chow groups}

-It is an old question, going back to \cite[\S 5.17]{BH}, to decide when the Chow group $\CH_d(X)$ of a smooth projective variety $X$ of dimension $c+d$ over a field is generated by classes of smooth subvarieties of $X$.
-The main result in this direction, due to Hironaka \cite[Theorem p.~50]{Hironakasmoothing}, gives a positive answer if $d<c$ and $d\leq 3$ (his arguments now work over any infinite perfect field, thanks to \cite{CP}).
-Although this question cannot be answered in the affirmative in general (a counterexample for $c=2$ and $d=7$ appears in \cite[Theorem~1]{HRT}, see also Theorem~\ref{Chow5}), one may wonder whether Hironaka's theorem holds as soon as $d<c$.
+It is an old question, going back to Borel and Haefliger \cite[\S 5.17]{BH}, to decide when the Chow group $\CH_d(X)$ of a smooth projective variety $X$ of dimension $c+d$ over a field is generated by classes of smooth subvarieties of $X$.
+This is not true in general (a first counterexample appeared in \cite[Theorem~1]{HRT}, for $c=2$ and $d=7$).
+The main positive result, due to Hironaka \cite[Theorem~p.~50]{Hironakasmoothing}, gives an affirmative answer if $d<c$ and $d\leq 3$ (his arguments now work over any infinite perfect field, thanks to \cite{CP}).
+One may wonder whether Hironaka's theorem holds as soon as~$d<c$.

 In real algebraic geometry, it is natural to consider, more generally, subvarieties that are smooth along their real loci.
 Our first theorem is a variant of Hironaka's result in this setting, valid for all values of $(c,d)$ such that $d<c$.